apache/fury/docs/protocols/java_object_graph.md

 - If class is registered, it will be written as a little-endian unsigned int: `class_id << 1` using fury unsigned int format.
+- If class is not registered, fury will write one byte `0b01/0b11` first, then write class name.
+    - The higher bit will be 1 if the class is an array, and written class will be the component class.
+This can reduce array class name cost if component class is serialized before.
-- If class is not registered, fury will write one byte `0b1` first, the little bit is different first bit of encoded class id, which is `0`.
+    - The little bit is different first bit of encoded class id, which is `0`.
 Fury can use this information to determine whether read class by class id.
     - If meta share mode is enabled, class will be written as a unsigned int.
     - If meta share mode is not enabled, class will be written as two enumerated string:
         - package name.